aleph2c/miros/doc/i_mongol_example.rst

 extremely powerful at packing tactical complexity onto a map; so you really have to be careful moving the arrows around.

-Remember, at this stage of our design process any war cry can be issued by the horse archer themselves, or by a senior officer.

 Now let's adjust the Skirmish_War_Cry and the Retreat_Ready_War_Cry from the outer state to their respective states.
 We just added 14 different behavioral paths.